Georgitanev/python38_proj_adata/README.md

  pip install -r requirements.txt
  ```
 It saves urls with additional information for all deputats.

+Note: There is .xml files but # xml on /3013 not working properly.
+So use .xlsx files to get info.

+It download .xlsx files with information.

 To run the scraper type:
 ```
 cd src